us-irs/libcsp-rust/README.md

    script or adding `libcsp` as a git submodule.
 2. You can now use `cargo run -p libcsp-rust-examples` to run the server/client example.

-## Compile-time configuration of the `libcsp-rust` library
+## Compile-time configuration of the `libcsp-sys` library

-The `libcsp-rust` library requires some compile-time configuration file to be included to work properly.
+The `libcsp-sys` requires some compile-time configuration file to be included to work properly.
 You can see an example version of the file for the workspace [here](https://egit.irs.uni-stuttgart.de/rust/libcsp-rust/src/branch/main/examples/autoconfig.rs).
 The user has to provide the path to a directory containing this `autoconfig.rs` file using the